ashik-e-rabbani/Automation-Fleet-with-python/README.md

-# Crispy Enigma
+# ZenScriptor
-"Crispy Enigma" streamlines test automation with python, empowering teams to efficiently automate web, mobile, and API tests.
+"ZenScriptor" streamlines test automation with python, empowering teams to efficiently automate web, mobile, and API tests.
 With a focus on Python, it offers scalability, maintainability, and versatility for comprehensive software testing.